pkokanov/cpu-system/README.md

-16 bit register processor done for a university assignment
+CPU with 16-bit registers developed in VHDL for a university assignment.

 Only a couple of basic instructions are implemented.